This psychic blog is about Christmas time blues

 The heat over Christmas in the southern hemisphere is legendary.
 An early morning swim in the sea is a magical start to Christmas morning.
 You’d be surprised at the number of people you’ll find at the beach enjoying a walk or swim and witnessing the sunrise.
 Connecting with nature is deeply comforting when feeling lonesome.

 Volunteering to serve Christmas lunch at your neighbourhood homeless shelter or a local charity is hugely satisfying in both the giving and receiving, where the essence of the Christmas spirit; compassion, grace, joy and sharing is manifest where most needed.

 You can spend the day watching your favourite movies and eating whatsoever takes your fancy.
 I have a couple of friends who are just one of nine and ten siblings respectively, who slightly dread the day because of the chaos, noise and the inevitable family squabble that results in one or another family member with their ‘nose out of joint’.
 I know for a fact that they often long for a quiet Christmas, without drama.
 It is good to remember that we humans are prone to falling into the ‘grass is greener’ dilemma, especially if we find ourselves on our own during Christmas.

 Whatever you have planned and whatever the circumstances you find yourself in over Christmas, remember, you are loved and appreciated.
 You are a ‘child of the universe’ and your existence is as important as the sun, the stars and the moon.
 You don’t need to understand how or why this is so.
 Just know and understand your place in the architecture of the universe is meant to be and thus vitally important.

 Whatever you do, I hope that you find the path to peace and harmony and I wish you all good things with all the love in my heart.
-It would be fabulous if all of you singles out there posted comments about how you’re going to spend the day to connect with and even inspire others who read this.
+If you need to talk to someone we are always here to listen.